East BOE approves bond reinvestment - Piqua Daily Call

 Fahncke explained the resale of the bonds is a regular refund of the bonds and not an advance refunding.

-The board unanimously approved the resolution, which is the first step in the refinance step.
+The board unanimously approved the resolution, which is the first step in the refinance process.
+The bond payments for the K-8 building project will end in 2029, according to Dr. Rappold.

 President Fellers stated he was pleased with how the district has been handling school delays and closings due to the winter weather.